 Avignon, France

-Time frame: From the date of the procedure until the date of the Target Lesion Revascularization, assessed up to 3 years
+Time frame: From the date of the procedure until the date of the Target Lesion Revascularization, assessed at 1, 6, 12, 24, and 36 months post-procedure.

 Time frame: 3 years after the procedure

-Clinical outcome at 3 years will be assessed by the number and proportion of patients with a reduction in Rutherford category ≥1, or stable at 1 for patients with Rutherford category =1 at inclusion, compared with the baseline value before surgery and without re-intervention
+Clinical outcome at 3 years was assessed by the number and percentage of patients with a reduction in Rutherford category ≥1, or stable at 1 for patients with Rutherford category =1 at inclusion, compared with the baseline value before surgery and without re-intervention The Rutherford Classification assesses the severity of Peripheral Artery Disease (PAD) on a scale from 0 to 6, where lower scores indicate better clinical status: Category 0: Asymptomatic Category 1: Mild claudication Category 2: Moderate claudication Category 3: Severe claudication Category 4: Ischemic rest pain Category 5: Minor tissue loss Category 6: Major tissue loss Clinical success is defined as an improvement (reduction) of at least one category.

 Time frame: 3 years following the procedure

-The procedural success of Jetstream atherectomy combined with Ranger in patients with calcified femoropopliteal lesions will be assessed at the time of the procedure by the number and proportion of patients with presence of stenosis of residual diameter \<30%
+The procedural success of Jetstream atherectomy combined with Ranger in patients with calcified femoropopliteal lesions was assessed at the time of the procedure by the number and percentage of patients with the presence of stenosis of residual diameter \<30%

 Time frame: During the procedure

-The success of the Jetstream atherectomy device combined with Ranger in patients with calcified femoropopliteal lesions will be assessed at the time of the procedure by the number and proportion of patients with absence of dissection
+The success of the Jetstream atherectomy device combined with Ranger in patients with calcified femoropopliteal lesions was assessed at the time of the procedure by the number and proportion of lesions with an absence of dissection, ruptured vessels, distal embolization, and arteriovenous fistula

 Time frame: During the procedure

-The success of the Jetstream atherectomy device combined with Ranger in patients with calcified femoropopliteal lesions will be assessed at the time of the procedure by the number and proportion of patients with presence of ruptured vessels
+The success of the Jetstream atherectomy device combined with Ranger in patients with calcified femoropopliteal lesions was assessed at the time of the procedure by the number and percentage of lesions with the presence of arteriovenous (AV) fistula.

 Time frame: During the procedure